herumi/mcl/api.md

   - mask and truncate the value if it is greater than (r or p).
   - See [masking](api.md#set-buf0bufsize-1-to-x-with-masking-according-to-the-following-way)
 - deny too large bufSize.
 The maximum length depends on compile options, but at least the bit length of the type of x.
+- The set string of G1/G2 fails if the point is not on the elliptic curve.
+  - And check whether the point has the valid order of G1/G2(default).
+  - You can disable this check by `mclBn_verifyOrderG1/G2`(0).
 - return 0 if success else -1
   - *pb = result of setStr or throw exception if error (C++)